ahmedhathout93/e_commerce/README.md

 Ecommerce backend project using PHP - MYSQL - Bootstrap - JQUERY

-## Hello , this is my notes and sequence of working with project
+## Hello , this is my notes and sequence of working with first php project

 ### Stage 1 --- Create project structure.

 #### tasks :

      1- Creating directories and organizing admin folder .
      2- Including main required files like header (consists of styling files ) and footer (consists of javascript and JQUERY) and index file which is main file that include header and footer files and main program structure .
      3- Adding tools and libraries to project (Bootstrab , awesomefonts , JQUERY , main css and js files ).
      4- Creating init.php file (initialize) which include Routes , languages , database connect , header ,... .
      5- Creating language files with array method .

 ### Stage 2 --- Create DATABASE .